yudilin/startbootstrap-clean-blog-jekyll/_posts/2021-01-31-SQL-Practices-Easy.md

 ('6', '10002', 'Staff', '1996-08-03', '9999-01-01'),
 ('7', '10003', 'Senior Engineer', '1995-12-03', '9999-01-01');
 ```
-In mysql, delete can't be processed with the same select querry.
+In MySQL, delete can't be processed with the same select query.
 Thus, I assign a name for the subquery result.
 ```sql
 delete from titles_test where id not in (
     select * from (